Planning a Visit with Accessibility in Mind

 By train, visitors can come to St. Augustine from Palatka which has a wheelchair platform, a chair lift, and an accessible waiting room.

 There is a wheelchair accessible taxi offered by Checker Cab Company by calling (904) 829-1111.
 If you're looking for a wheelchair-accessible ride from the airport in St. Augustine or Jacksonville, or the train station in Palatka, they are available to call 24 hours a day.
-Calling in advance helps shorten your wait time, and the rate is $2 a mile, making a ride from Palatka or Jacksonville to downtown St. Augustine about $60 and a little over $100 respectively.
+Calling in advance helps shorten your wait time, and the rate is $2.00 a mile, making a ride from Palatka or Jacksonville to downtown St. Augustine about $60.00 and a little more than $100.00 respectively.

 If you're staying further away from the downtown area or coming from Orlando, consider renting a wheelchair accessible van for your stay.
-There are a few companies in Florida available to provide this service: Mobility Works in Jacksonville, Mobility Freedom in Bunnell, and Wheelchair Vans of America are just a few.
+There are a few companies in Florida available to provide this service—Mobility Works in Jacksonville is one of them.

 Accessible Parking in St. Augustine

-There are several lots that service the historic district of downtown St. Augustine, and many of them offer accessible parking spots.
+There are several lots that service the historic district, and many of them offer accessible parking spots.
 The St. Johns County Pier has accessible parking spots and others are dotted on lots along A1A.
-There are also access points at St. Augustine Beach starting at A Street where vehicles can drive onto beach.
+There are also access points at St. Augustine Beach starting at A Street where vehicles can drive onto the beach.
 This makes it much easier for wheelchair users and their families to enjoy the ocean without the hassle of getting down to the water through the dunes or wooden walkways.

-Many local attractions are wheelchair accessible, including the Castillo, Ripley's, and the Lightner Museum.
+Many local attractions are wheelchair accessible, including the Castillo, Ripley's, the Lightner Museum, and Third Space Improv.

 Wheelchair-Friendly Places to Stay